theyakka/ystore/README.md

 ## Memory-based Stores

-At it's core, ystore is a simple **key-value** store.
+At its core, ystore is a simple **key-value** store.
 You can easily create a simple `Store` like so:

 ```go